SatoSakula/DUALRec/README.md

 ## Dataset

 This project uses the [MovieLens 1M dataset](https://grouplens.org/datasets/movielens/1m/).
-Please download them from the grouplens website.
+Please download the version we used in the dataset document.

 ---